xorbitsai/inference/doc/source/models/builtin/llm/index.rst

      - 4096
      - Qwen-VL-Chat supports more flexible interaction, such as multiple image inputs, multi-round question answering, and creative capabilities.

+   * - :ref:`qwen1.5-chat <models_llm_qwen1.5-chat>`
+     - chat, tools
+     - 32768
+     - Qwen1.5 is the beta version of Qwen2, a transformer-based decoder-only language model pretrained on a large amount of data.

    * - :ref:`skywork <models_llm_skywork>`
      - generate
      - 4096